Douglas fir: Uses

-Many different Native American groups used the bark, resin, and pine needles to make herbal treatments for various diseases.
-British Columbia's Bella Coola tribe mixed the resin with dogfish oil for many medicinal applications.
-Some tribes used the foliage as a hygienic freshener in sweat baths, and the leaves were used as a coffee substitute.
+Many different Native American groups used the bark, resin, and needles to make herbal treatments for various diseases.
 Native Hawaiians built waʻa kaulua (double-hulled canoes) from coast Douglas-fir logs that had drifted ashore.
 The wood has historically been favored as firewood, especially from the coastal variety.
-In addition early settlers used Douglas fir for all forms of building construction, including floors, beams, and fine carving.
-Even today much of the Northwest chain saw art is completed on Douglas fir logs.
-The structures built from fir have lasted 150 years and more.
+In addition early settlers used Douglas-fir for all forms of building construction, including floors, beams, and fine carving.

 The species is extensively used in forestry management as a plantation tree for softwood timber.
 Douglas-fir is one of the world's best timber-producing species and yields more timber than any other species in North America, making the forestlands of western Oregon, Washington, and British Columbia the most productive on the continent.
-In 2011, Douglas-fir represented 34.2% of US lumber exports, to a total of 1.053 billion board-feet.

-Douglas fir timber is used for timber frame construction and timber trusses using traditional joinery, veneer, and flooring due to its strength, hardness and durability.

-As of 2012, the only wooden ships still currently in use by the U.S. Navy are Avenger-class minesweepers, made of Douglas-fir.
+In 2011, Douglas-fir represented 34.2% of US lumber exports, to a total of 1.053 billion board feet (2,484,803,3 cubic meters).
+Douglas-fir timber is used for timber frame construction and timber trusses using traditional joinery, veneer, and flooring due to its strength, hardness and durability.
+As of 2024, the only wooden ships still currently in use by the U.S. Navy in conventional naval operations are Avenger-class minesweepers, made of Douglas-fir.